zapier/zapier-platform-cli/README.md

 > **Why can't I just load the data immediately?** Isn't it easier?
 In some cases it can be - but imagine an API that returns 100 records when polling - doing 100x `GET /id.json` aggressive inline HTTP calls when 99% of the time Zapier doesn't _need_ the data yet is wasteful.

+### File Dehydration

+The method `z.dehydrateFile` allows you to download a file lazily.
+It has two forms: `z.dehydrateFile(func, inputData)` and `z.dehydrateFile(url, request, meta)`.

+`z.dehydrateFile(func, inputData)` takes the identical arguments as `z.dehydrate(func, inputData)` does.

+`z.dehydrateFile(url, request, meta)` allows you to make a file pointer from an HTTP request.
+It takes three arguments:

+* `url` - a URL string to the file.
+* `request` (optional) - request options.
+This is where you can specify HTTP headers, parameters, etc.
+* `meta` (optional) - file meta information, which can include `filename`, `contentType`, and `knownLength`.

+> **What's the difference between `z.dehydrateFile` and `z.dehydrate`?** The difference is in the Zap editor.
+The Zap editor behaves differently to dehydration based on how the pointer was made.
+If it's made by `z.dehydrate(func, inputData)`, the Zap editor will load the data immediately in the trigger step when users pull the sample.
+This allows users to map those fields in the subsequent steps.
+If the pointer is made by `z.dehydrateFile`, the Zap editor won't do that because it's unnecessary.
+There's nothing in binary file data for users to map in the subsequent steps.

+> `z.dehydrateFile` is new in v7.3.0.
+We used to recommend to use `z.dehydrate(func, inputData)` for files, too.
+But it's not the case anymore.
+Please change it to `z.dehydrateFile` for better user expereience in the Zap editor.

 ## Stashing Files

 It can be expensive to download and stream files or they can require complex handshakes to authorize downloads - so we provide a helpful stash routine that will take any `String`, `Buffer` or `Stream` and return a URL file pointer suitable for returning from triggers, searches, creates, etc.